non-descriptive image

 Do refrigerant lines need to be replaced?

-Yes, refrigerant lines need to be replaced whenever you upgrade or replace your air conditioner or heat pump.
-Do not try and reuse old refrigerant lines, as the sealant on the lines can wear down over time.
+Refrigerant lines also need to be replaced when you upgrade or replace your air conditioner or heat pump.
+It is not advisable to reuse old refrigerant lines as the sealant on the lines can wear down over time.
 If this happens, moisture will get in and mix with the coolant, which can damage the inside of your system.

 How long do refrigerant lines last?